-There were no transactions with parties related to a director during the year.
-Details of prior period transactions with former director-related entities are contained in the Group's financial report for the year ended 30 June 2020.
+There were no transactions with parties related to a director during the year or the prior year.

 29. ULTIMATE PARENT ENTITY

 The parent entity within the group is Eureka Group Holdings Limited, which is the ultimate parent entity within Australia.